Boston Business Women

 What advice would you give to your younger self?

-Don't not worry that much about the future, trust yourself a bit more and be patient.
+Don’t worry that much about the future — trust yourself a bit more and be patient.

 How do you enjoy your free time?

-I truly enjoy discovering new artists in concert venues, theaters, museums and crafts markets.
-I also love to write and read in complete silence, sharing valuable time and experiences with my family and friends - and, if there is great food involved, even better-, and to travel and lose myself in the streets.
+I truly enjoy discovering new artists in concert venues, theaters, museums, and crafts markets.
+I also love to write and read in complete silence, share valuable time with my family and friends (and if there’s great food involved, even better!), and to travel and lose myself in the streets.
 I am also crazy about animals and the protection of nature, and commit time to work with non-profits that really matter to me.

 What is something that not many people know about you?